Living with dysautonomia has been a massive rollercoaster.

 Avoid heat like the plague (saunas, baths, hot showers, hot weather, hot springs – big, bad idea).
 Hot weather seems to make all my connective tissue much softer and I end up with joints in my feet and hands that feel they’re about to dislocate.
 Heat also causes my heart/brain wiring to backfire.
 No go.
 Ever again.

 Avoid too much socialising.
 I bloody hate this one.
 I have had to accept that too much chitter chatter and excitement does my blood pressure and adrenaline levels no good whatsoever especially when in combo with sitting or standing.
 If it’s a hot room too, well, game over!
 So if I want to avoid the racing chest, feeling like a thunderbird puppet and a migraine with fatigue the following day then I have to pace myself.
-Similarly, with work stuff and stress.
+Similarly, with work stuff and too much busy.
 I need spacers in between everything!

 I wear sport compression tights everyday to help keep my blood up and I wear a pair of really supportive runners to protect my feet, knee and si joints.
 Yes, I might look like I’ve been to the gym, I am actually the biggest faker out!